Barbara Hillary

-In 2007 at the age of 75, Hillary became the first known black woman to reach the North Pole.
+In 2007 at the age of 75, Hillary became the second known black woman to reach the North Pole.
 She reached the South Pole in January 2011 at the age of 79, becoming the first African-American woman on record to make it there and simultaneously the first black woman to reach both poles.
 Following her ventures to the North and South poles she became an inspirational speaker, addressing organizations such as the National Organization for Women.

 Having survived breast cancer in her 20s and lung cancer in her 60s, her health began to decline in 2019.
-After being admitted to a hospital in Far Rockaway, New York, she died on November 23, 2019 at the age of 88.
+After being admitted to a hospital in Far Rockaway, New York, she died on November 23, 2019, at the age of 88.

 Personal life

-Hillary was born on June 12, 1931 in New York City in an area now known as the Lincoln Square neighborhood (formerly San Juan Hill, Manhattan).
+Hillary was born on June 12, 1931, in New York City in an area now known as the Lincoln Square neighborhood (formerly San Juan Hill, Manhattan).
 She was raised in Harlem by her mother Viola Jones Hillary, her father having died while she was two.
 Hillary grew up impoverished—her mother cleaned homes to support the family—but she spent much of her time reading: "there was no such thing as mental poverty in our home."
 One of her favorite books was the adventure novel Robinson Crusoe.
 She attended the New School in New York City where she majored in gerontology, earning both her Bachelor of Arts and master's degrees.
 Following her graduation from the New School, she became a nurse, practicing for 55 years before retiring.

 Around 1998, Hillary was diagnosed with lung cancer which required surgery to remove.
 This surgery resulted in a 25 percent reduction in her breathing capacity.
 This was her second cancer diagnosis, having been diagnosed with breast cancer in her 20s.
 She became ill in early 2019 as fluid accumulated in her heart valve.
 Despite the illness, she still managed to travel to Mongolia to raise awareness of the effects of climate change on societies there.
-After months of declining health, she was hospitalized and later died on November 23, 2019 in Far Rockaway, New York.
+After months of declining health, she was hospitalized and later died on November 23, 2019, in Far Rockaway, New York.